Tate Collective Producers London June 2025 © Tate (Lucy Green)

 As a Tate Collective Producer in London, you’ll get access to:

-• A structured training programme, developing your creative production skills and experience
+- A programme that will develop your creative production skills and experience

-• Mentoring and coaching to support your career development
+- Mentoring and employability coaching to support your career development

 In return, we offer:

-• Paid work in-office to lead event development
+- Paid work in-office to lead event development (in more senior phases of the programme)

-• Access to staff diversity networks; BAME, LGBTQIA+, DisAbility, and Parents & Carers
+- Access to join staff diversity networks; REACH, LGBTQIA+, DisABILITY, and Parents & Carers networks

 Tate Collective Producer FAQs

-Tate Collective Producers are Tate’s inhouse youth collective aged 16–25, who are at the core of Young Peoples Programmes at Tate Britain and Tate Modern.
-They are a group of casual staff members, who work with artists and creatives to enable new young audiences to engage with Tate's collections, galleries and exhibitions.
+Tate Collective Producers are Tate’s inhouse youth collective aged 16–25, who are at the core of the Public Practice team at Tate Britain and Tate Modern.

 The programme is structured in stages from induction to senior.
 Your ‘induction’ year is structured over a series of monthly evening meetings.
 In these sessions we will develop your knowledge of Tate staff, sites and spaces, introduce you to our programme and explore what being a creative producer is all about.